 If you’re coming up short on cash to make the necessary payments, you’ll want to reach out to lenders to see if you have options to lower your payments, refinance, or otherwise alter the terms of your repayment to avoid late fees or debts going into collections.
 This will cost you more and hurt your credit.

-Even if you’re able to make all your payments, you may still be spending more on interest than necessary.
+Even if you’re able to make payments, high interest rates can cost you more.
 Review the terms of your debts and reach out to lenders to see if there’s a way to lower your interest rates.

 If you’re struggling to stay organized or make payments, sometimes debt consolidation can make managing your debt easier.